CARES Act funding for restaurant course

 Relevant for restaurant owners and operators, recently appointed managers and current managers, or aspiring managers in the food service or hospitality field, the program is offered free for Delaware residents thanks to Delaware’s Rapid Workforce Training and Redeployment Training Initiative (underwritten by federal CARES Act funding) that assists Delaware workers who have lost jobs and income due to the COVID-19 crisis.

-Led by UD’s Ali A. Poorani, associate professor and director of Hospitality Associates for Research and Training (HART) in UD’s Department of Hospitality and Sport Business Management in the Alfred Lerner College of Business and Economics, the progam draws from the expertise of both industry professionals and research faculty for a valuable mix of theory and practice.
+Led by UD’s Ali A. Poorani, associate professor and director of Hospitality Associates for Research and Training (HART) in UD’s Department of Hospitality and Sport Business Management in the Alfred Lerner College of Business and Economics, the program draws from the expertise of both industry professionals and research faculty for a valuable mix of theory and practice.

 “Pandemic-related topics are a critical and timely addition to the program,” said Poorani.
 Highlighted topics include managing team members affected by the pandemic, factors impacting employees and employers facing disruption, the critical role played by managers during and after transition and transformation, and incorporating COVID-19 related policies and procedures into an employee handbook.